hl7au/au-fhir-core/input/pagecontent/comparison.md

         </tr>
         <tr>
             <td style="width: 25%;">Observation.value[x]:valueQuantity</td>
-            <td style="width: 25%;">US Core allows alternative representation of smoking status as understood by AU Core, and supports capture of tobacco smoking consumption, which the AU Core profile is not intended to support.
-When this information is included, it is considered part of an additional profile (us-core-25).
-Element flagged as <i>Must Support</i> in US Core.</td>
+            <td style="width: 25%;">This US Core profile supports capture of tobacco smoking consumption as well as smoking status; AU Core does not.
+An instantiation of Tobacco smoking consumption is considered an 'additional profile' not an additional requirement.</td>
         </tr>
         <tr>
             <td rowspan="3" style="width: 25%;"><a href="StructureDefinition-au-core-waistcircum.html">AU Core Waist Circumference</a></td>